KeyboardKit/KeyboardKitPro/README.md

 ## KeyboardKit Pro License

-KeyboardKit Pro requires a commercial license to be used.
+KeyboardKit Pro requires a commercial license.
 Licenses can be purchased from the [website][Website] or from [Gumroad][Gumroad].

 ## Supported Platforms

-KeyboardKit Pro supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`, but the distribution is `iOS` only!
+KeyboardKit Pro supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`, but the distribution is `iOS` only for non-enterprise licenses!
 Please reach out if you need to use KeyboardKit Pro on multiple platforms.